 No Impact.
-Since the Solar Blue Project is not in or near a State Responsibility Area or on or near lands classified as Very High Fire Hazard severity zones, this significance criterion does not apply and there would be no impact.
+Since the Chestnut Solar Project is not within or near a State Responsibility Area or on or near lands classified as Very High Fire Hazard severity zones, this significance criterion does not apply and there would be no impact.